 But look what happens to demand and profitability when you adjust your product offering to better fit a flat rate shipping box:

-The store owner changed the sale to a five pack and lowered the price to $20 delivered to the end-customer because a five pack fits in a Priority Mail Flat Rate Box which costs $6.25.
+The store owner changed the sale to a five pack and lowered the price to $20 delivered to the end-customer because a 5-pack fits in a Priority Mail Flat Rate Box which costs $6.25.

 This lowered the cost for the store owner from $4.16 delivered to $4.00 delivered and reduced the overall ticket, making it more attractive for prospective new customers.

-Instead of focusing solely on shipping costs hone in on shipping container size.
+Instead of focusing on shipping costs, take a look at shipping container size.

 Unfortunately, you’ve also been taught to first look at the shipping container sizes offered by your logistics partners.
 While that’s important, it’s not where your initial focus should be directed.
 Once again, none of that data is pertinent until you reverse the process and look at your own data.

 What’s your average box size?

 Average box size (ABS) is one of the new numbers that next-generation ecommerce businesses obsess over.
 Only after you know your ABS can you:

 - Compare your ABS to the size of flat-rate shipping boxes